Using the of Type System in JuliaBUGS

 MatrixType = @of(

-data=of(Array, rows, cols),
+data = of(Array, rows, cols),

 )

-# Create concrete type by resolving constants
+# Create a concrete type by resolving the constants

 ConcreteType = of(MatrixType; rows=3, cols=4)